 1. Gut Microbiota Correction as a Potential Treatment for Parkinson’s Disease.
-Fecal microbiota transplantation (FMT) or placing a Healthy microbial community in the gut of a person suffering from Parkinson’s disease and testing for its benefits vis the Parkinson’s patient specifically in the area of constipation and motor symptoms.
+Fecal microbiota transplantation (FMT) or placing a Healthy microbial community in the gut of a person suffering from Parkinson’s disease and testing for its benefits vis a Vis; the Parkinson’s patient specifically in the area of constipation and motor symptoms.

 (2) Use of feeding tubes in patients with end-stage dementia: the Israel perspective in the wake of a reform in health policy